 9. Primarily Decision: The Editor-in-Chief sends a decision email to the author including any relevant reviewer comments.
 The reviewer's name is anonymous to the author (s).

-11- Final Decision: If accepted, the author should pay the publication fee, the article sends to page designer then to the publisher.
+11- Final Decision: If accepted, the author should pay the publication fee, and the article sends to the page designer then to the publisher.